arturmusalimov/Houdini_Python_Scripts/texturing/README.md

 # PBR Texture Swapping Tool for Houdini

-This Python script helps you quickly swap out sets of PBR materials in Houdini.
-It’s designed to speed up browsing through large collections of textures, letting you easily cycle through different material sets and instantly apply them to a chosen material node in your scene.
+This script allows rapid cycling through directories of PBR texture sets and automatically applies them to a selected material node in Houdini.
+It reduces manual re-linking of textures, streamlining the look development process.

-## What This Script Does

-- **Automates Material Swapping:**
-  Cycle through folders that contain sets of textures (diffuse, normal, roughness, displacement) with simple Next/Previous buttons.
+## Features

+- **Automated Texture Assignment:**
+  Assigns base color (diffuse), normal, roughness, and displacement textures based on filename patterns.

-- **Quick Previewing:**
+- **Directory Cycling:**
-  Quickly test different texture sets without manually re-linking every file.
+  Quickly navigate through multiple subfolders of texture sets using Next/Previous controls.

+## Requirements

-- **Faster Workflow:**
+- Houdini
-  Switch from one PBR material to another in seconds, helping you find the perfect look faster.
+- Python environment with `hou` module (Houdini’s Python)
+- `PySide2` (included in recent Houdini versions)

-## Important Pre-Work
+## Pre-Setup

-You need to ensure that your texture files are named in a way the script can recognize them.
-For example, the script looks for these keywords in file names:
+All textures should contain identifying substrings:
-- `"diff"` for base color (diffuse) textures
+- `diff` for base color maps
-- `"nor"` for normal maps
+- `nor` for normal maps
-- `"rough"` for roughness maps
+- `rough` for roughness maps
-- `"disp"` for displacement maps
+- `disp` for displacement maps

-Before you run the script, rename your textures so they include these keywords.
-For example:
-- `myTexture_diff.png`
-- `myTexture_nor.png`
-- `myTexture_rough.png`
-- `myTexture_disp.png`

-If the files follow this naming convention, the script will automatically link them to the correct material parameters.
+Adjust your filenames before use.

-## How to Use
+## Usage

-1. **Place the Script:**
-   Put the script in a location where Houdini can access it (e.g., your Houdini `pythonX.Xlibs` folder).
+1. Place the script in a location accessible to Houdini (e.g., `pythonX.Xlibs`).

-2. **Open in Houdini:**
-   Launch Houdini and run the script in the Python shell, or make a shelf tool to load it.

-3. **Set Root Directory:**
-   In the pop-up window, choose the root folder containing all the subfolders of PBR textures.
+2. Run the script and select the root directory containing subfolders of PBR textures.

-4. **Select a Material Node:**
-   In the network view, select the material node you want to test textures on.
+3. Select the material node to be updated.

-5. **Cycle Through Textures:**
-   Use the **Next Material** and **Previous Material** buttons to move through the list of subfolders.
-The script will instantly update the selected material node with the textures from the chosen folder.
+4. Use **Next Material** or **Previous Material** to cycle through texture sets.

-## Example Structure

 **Example Directory Structure:**